TAUSBV/dqf-api/v3/documentation.md

 Three types of review projects are supported:

 1. Error Review - i.e. selection of one or multiple error categories to be applied to:
   * Whole segment
   * Part of segment
 2. Correction - i.e. editing the existing translation
 3. Combined (a combination of the above).
 For the error review part, again:
   * Whole segment
   * Part of segment

 The sub-type will be automatically defined by the API , based on the non-required parameters that were included during the review settings post.
 These are the parameters needed for each type of review:

+1. Error Review
-1.a: errorCategoryId, severityId, time
+  * errorCategoryId, severityId, time
-1.b: errorCategoryId, severityId, time, characterPosStart, characterPosEnd
+  * errorCategoryId, severityId, time, characterPosStart, characterPosEnd
+2. Correction
-2: editedText, time, kudos
+  * editedText, time, kudos
+3. Combined
-3.a: errorCategoryId, severityId, time, editedText, kudos 3.b: errorCategoryId, severityId, time, editedText, kudos, characterPosStart, characterPosEnd
+  * errorCategoryId, severityId, time, editedText, kudos
+  * errorCategoryId, severityId, time, editedText, kudos, characterPosStart, characterPosEnd

 **Note:** Review projects can also have translation projects as children.
 For example, a review project with a type of *Error Review* is created and completed.
 The review's parent project (let's assume a translation project) owner decides to send it again for translation.
 This should create a translation child for the aforementioned review project.
 Or he/she can send it for review *Correction* which would then have to create a review child project.